Path-Check/paper-cred/SPECIFICATION.md

 1. The concatenation should be a UTF-8 string.
 1. The concatenation MUST be converted to uppercase prior to hashing.
 1. The elements MUST NOT be URL Encoded  prior to hashing.
-1. The output must be in hexadecimal format.
+1. The output MUST be in hexadecimal format.

 Thus, the SHA256 hash of the data in the example below would be calculated as follows: